The Thousand & One Dooms1 of 12

 Superboy's death in Infinite Crisis redefined the team again, leading to some of the most soapy superhero operatics of its era.

 Conner returned to the team in the "New 52," but his origins were so different his connection to the team didn't last.
-Now, a new Superboy, Jonathan Kent, has been inserted into the DCU by way of the post-Crisis Superman and carried over after "Reborn."
+The current Superboy, Jonathan Kent (as in the son of Clark), was inserted into the DCU by way of the post-Crisis Superman and carried over after "Rebirth."

 Starfire joined the Titans with Wolfman and Perez's New Teen Titans, and quickly ingrained herself in the hearts of both fans and her fellow teammates such as Dick Grayson, with whom she had a long-term relationship that almost culminated in marriage.

 Starfire is the Titans' innocent ingenue, an alien princess whose naiveté belies her warrior spirit.
 Though she had some questionable moments in the early "New 52," she graduated to her own solo series, and with "Rebirth," has rejoined the Teen Titans alongside Raven and Beast Boy, two of her New Teen Titans allies.

 Tim Drake wasn't the first Robin to lead the Teen Titans, but as part of Geoff Johns's relaunch, he was one third of the younger version of DC's "trinity" alongside his best friends Wonder Girl and Superboy.

 Tim isn't just one of the greatest Titans of all time... he's also one of the greatest Robins.
 Who could forget his iconic moment early in Johns's run when he wins over his somewhat acerbic teammates by leading them to sneak out of the Titans Tower, while also confessing that he even lies to Batman?

-Tim, as Red Robin, remained a major part of the Titans into the "New 52," but with "Rebirth," his successor as Robin, Damian Wayne, has taken his place on the Teen Titans.
+Tim, as Red Robin, remained a major part of the Titans into the "New 52," but since "Rebirth," his successor as Robin, Damian Wayne, has taken his place on the Teen Titans.

 Vic Stone was one of the new recruits introduced in Marv Wolfman and George Perez's New Teen Titans, and quickly became one of the foremost characters of the relaunched team.